Signed in as:

 Carrots are easy to grow.
 Each plant takes up a small space so a lot of delicious carrots can be grown in a small garden.
 They flower and set seeds the following year after they are planted.

 Legumes - peas and beans - are nutrient-dense vegetables that are a staple for any gardener.
 They grow well in the Creston valley and can produce a lot of delicious food even for novice gardeners.
-More information you'll find in the growers handbooks.
+Find more information in the growers handbooks.

 Lettuce is one of the easiest vegetables to grow and save seeds from.